 All companies have recruitment processes, far away from sales, but absolutely necessary and in many cases, expensive.
 Clearly, the team of people who perform these tasks is a fixed cost for the company.
 Now, if you also have manual processes, more people will be required to do them and therefore the fixed cost will be higher.
 Let’s imagine that we receive the applications by email, with the curriculum vitae attached.
 Someone should review it, read it, and re-type the applicant’s data in some system or form to follow up during the selection process.
 Then you should send the most relevant information to other evaluators by e-mail.
 You should write an email or call the applicant to arrange an interview.
 In case of hiring him/her, you will have to send another mail with his/her data to every department that needs to grant access to systems, etc.

 On the contrary, if the process is automated, it could receive the applications from the website.
-This avoid re-typing data and errors.
+This avoids re-typing data and errors.
 You can immediately access the CV and enter observations, set an interview date and send it to the applicant by email.
 Likewise, you may approve or reject the applicant.
-Depending on this decision, the BPM engine will assigned the revision to the corresponding next person.
+Depending on this decision, the BPM engine will be assigned the revision to the corresponding next person.
 Reducing costs through workflow automation in this case, also improved data quality and speed up the whole recruitment process given a better experience to the candidate ad involved evaluators (See pre-defined process example of personnel recruitment).

-Contribution margin, key instrument
+Contribution margin, a key instrument

 Now that we fully understand fixed and variable costs, we can introduce the concept of…